goranagolubovic/goranagolubovic/README.md

-### Hi there 👋 I'm Gorana Golubović, Bachelor of Software Engineering
+## Hi there 👋 I'm Gorana Golubović, Bachelor of Software Engineering

+🌱 I’m currently learning Docker and Kubernetes

 <!--
 **goranagolubovic/goranagolubovic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.